vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-25-new-childrens-books-for-november-2016.md

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/FULL/OPAC/BIBENQ/7014158/65546279,1">Warren Elsmore - <cite>Brick By Brick - Space</cite></a></h3>

-<cite>Brick By Brick - Space</cite> will teach you how to build amazing space projects, giving step by step instructions - simple and easy.
-And all you need for it to work are LEGO bricks!
+*"<cite>Brick By Brick - Space</cite> will teach you how to build amazing space projects, giving step by step instructions - simple and easy.
+And all you need for it to work are LEGO bricks!"*"

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/FULL/OPAC/BIBENQ/7015049/64471071,4">Catherine Saunders - <cite>Children just like me: a NEW celebration of children from around the world</cite></a></h3>